gregnordin/notes_to_self/Blender/notes-Blender.md

         - How eliminate object outlines for transparent objects?
         - How remove jerky transparency animation &rarr; use a different interpolation?
 How?
 - a

+Use solution at [How to set camera location in the scene while pointing towards an object with a fixed distance](https://blender.stackexchange.com/questions/100414/how-to-set-camera-location-in-the-scene-while-pointing-towards-an-object-with-a) to set camera distance from origin, looking at the origin in `210903_python_3D_layer_alpha_animate.blend`.
+Works well.